Sunday, 24 July 2022

 HISTORY

 Guru Arjan Sahib got its foundation laid by a Muslim saint Hazrat Mian Mir ji of Lahore on the 1st of Magh month 1645 Bikrmi Samvat ( December 1588 CE ).
-The construction work was directly supervised by Guru Arjan Sahib himself and he was assisted by the prominent Sikh personalities like Baba Budha, Bhai Gurdas, Bhai Sahli and many other devoted Sikhs.
+The construction work was directly supervised by Guru Arjan Sahib himself and he was assisted by prominent Sikh personalities like Baba Budha, Bhai Gurdas, Bhai Sahli, and many other devoted Sikhs.

-The building work completed in 1601 CE on Bhandon Sudi 1st 1661 CE.
-Bikmi Samvat ( August / September 1604 ).
+The building work was completed in 1601 CE on Bhandon Sudi 1st 1661 CE.
+Bikmi Samvat ( August / September 1604).

 Guru Arjan Sahib installed the Sri Guru Granth Sahib, the holy Text of Sikhs after its compilation at Sri Harmandir Sahib on August 1604 CE.
 A devout Sikh Baba Budha was appointed as a head priest or Granthi ie the reader of Guru Granth Sahib.

-In 1606 CE, Guru Arjan was arrested and executed under the order of Jahangir, since he refused to convert in to Islam.
+In 1606 CE, Guru Arjan was arrested and executed under the order of Jahangir, since he refused to convert to Islam.
 His son Guru Gobind Singh left Harmandir Sahib and moved to Shivalik Hills to avoid prosecution.
 For about 100 years the temple was not occupied by the actual Sikhs.
 18th Century Guru Gobind Singh and his newly founded Kalsa Sikhs came back and fought to liberate Harmandir Sahib.

 In 1709 CE, the Muslim Governor of Lahore sent his army to suppress and prevent Sikhs from gathering for the festivals.

 The ceiling of the Harmandir Sahib is made with gold and precious Stones.
-In 1830 CE, Maharaja Ranjit Singh, covered the temple with 162 Kg of Gold worth Rs 65 lakhs after 200 years of completion of the Temple.
+In 1830 CE, Maharaja Ranjit Singh covered the temple with 162 Kg of Gold worth Rs 65 lakhs after 200 years of completion of the Temple.
 24 Carat Gold was used against 22 Karat Gold was used in making ornaments.
-Back in 90s, the temple was renovated with 500 KG of Gold worth more than 150 crores.
+Back in the 90s, the temple was renovated with 500 KG of Gold worth more than 150 crores.

 LEGENDS